Professional development, once relatively unorganized at law firms, is becoming increasingly common.

 Respondents to a recent ACC survey of chief legal officers and general counsel said long-standing benefits found in the corporate world were helpful, such as telecommunicating; flexible, reduced, or part-time work schedules; paid maternity or paternity leave; and child care vouchers paid for with pre-tax dollars.
 About 90 percent of those surveyed used telecommuting and flex schedules.
 Says Richardson: “In-house counsel are generally a pretty happy lot in terms of the choices they’ve made.”

 “The myth of the meritocracy continues to drive law firm promotional decisions with all sorts of implicit bias, one bias being that if you haven’t been full-time the whole time, then you’re not really in it to win it,” says Harvard’s Westfahl.

 Westfahl also points to Deloitte as an example.
-(For more on how accounting firms are approaching retention and flexibility, see “From the Classrooms.”)
+(For more on how accounting firms are approaching retention and flexibility, see “Retaining Talented Women.”)
 The consulting firm—which appointed its first woman CEO, Cathy Engelbert, in February—has long been known as a workplace innovator.
 Deloitte has a “system that employees are able to dial up and dial down—that’s their language—their relative contributions and, in a very structured way, allows for people to adjust their time commitment to the workplace, according to their other needs, without stigmatization or penalty.”

 “Now, most law firms will say, ‘Of course we have flex-work policies, and we have examples of women who have been elected to partnership while on a part-time program,’” Westfahl says.
 “Women law firm associates hear that, but the examples are few, and there’s usually extraordinary circumstances or extraordinary individuals involved.
 And no matter what, there’s still a feeling that explaining to the firm that you don’t want to work full time is a message that you’re not as committed to the firm as others.”